-After the 1775 battles, Britain and the American were at war.
+After the 1775 battles, Britain and the Americans were at war.
 Some of the colonists were Patriots who wanted independence from Britain.

-There were also Loyalists who still thought of Britain’s King George as the ruler.
+Some Loyalists still thought of Britain’s King George as the ruler.

 The next lesson: Winning the Revolutionary War

 Continue learning.
 The following transcript is provided for your convenience.
 One very famous Patriot (named Thomas Paine) had written a pamphlet called “Common Sense”.
-He stated that the British king was treating the American colonists unfairly.
-He stated that the only way for stopping this was becoming independent.
+He stated that the British king was mistreating the American colonists.
+He stated that the only way to stop this was becoming independent.

 The Declaration of Independence

 The Colonies’ Congress asked Thomas Jefferson, together with other prominent people, to design a declaration of independence.
 In his Declaration of Independence, Jefferson was writing about, among others, the rights of all individuals.
 He wrote that people have the right to live, to be free, and to seek happiness.

 Jefferson was writing that if governments would not protect the basic rights, the people had the right to decide on a new government.
 He also wrote that Britain’s King George had attempted to take away these basic rights and had forced taxes on the American colonies.

 The Declaration of Independence stated that the colonies would have to separate from Britain and British rule and that free colonies were the way to protect the rights of the colonists.